assen-totin/cdn/README.md

 The business logic for authorisation consists of two main elements:

 - Request type: specifies the format of the request that will be sent to the external authorisation body.
-- Transport type: specifies how ot connect to the external authorisation body.
+- Transport type: specifies how to connect to the external authorisation body.

 # Initialise

-To create a blank filesystem storage, use tools/mkcdn.sh.
+To create a blank filesystem storage, use `tools/mkcdn.sh`.

 # Nginx configuration directives: